 Incident response starts cold: what happened, who did it, when

-Agent runs with credentials scoped to its actual function
+Agent runs with credentials scoped to its actual function, rotated and short-lived

-Blast radius is scored before execution; critical auto-escalates
+Blast radius scored before execution; critical auto-escalates to human queue

-Audit log lives in a separate account, append-only, agent cannot write
+Audit log lives in a separate account, append-only, agent cannot write, IAM-verified

 Does this slow agent execution to the point of being useless?

 Tier 1 read-only calls clear the stack in milliseconds — no approval, just logging.
-Tier 3 write-autonomous adds the dry-run and blast radius scoring, on the order of one to three seconds.
+Tier 3 write-autonomous adds dry-run and blast radius scoring, measured in one to three seconds.
+Microsoft's Agent Governance Toolkit reports sub-millisecond policy enforcement at p99 for the intercept layer itself.
 Only Tier 2 stops for a human, and those are the operations where a few minutes of delay buys you hours not spent on incident response.
 The throughput cost is real and small.
 The throughput cost without it is extracted in unplanned 3am pages.

 How do you handle agents that chain multiple operations?